-As you can see from Site Plan (Attachment 15.3 or 15.4), only three protected trees are in question.
+As you can see from Site Plan (Attachment 11.3 and 15.3), only three protected trees are in question.
 My proposed residence is designed and constructed to work around the environmentally sensitive area as much as possible, so that it will remain in an undisturbed natural, and "scenic" condition.